-"bundle of grain," early 14c., from Middle Low German schok "shock of corn," originally "group of sixty," from Proto-Germanic *skukka- (source also of Old Saxon skok, Dutch schok "sixty pieces; shock of corn;" German schock "sixty," Hocke "heap of sheaves").
-In 16c.-17c.
-English the word sometimes meant "60-piece lot," from trade with the Dutch.
+"sheaves of grain placed on-end and leaning against one another in a field, arranged so as to shed rain and allow the grain to dry," early 14c., shok, perhaps from an unrecorded Old English word or from Middle Low German schok "shock of corn," originally "group of sixty," from Proto-Germanic *skukka- (source also of Old Saxon skok, Dutch schok "sixty pieces; shock of corn;" German schock "sixty," Hocke "heap of sheaves").
+The original sense of this is uncertain; perhaps it is connected to the source of shock (n.1) on the notion of being "thrown" together [Century Dictionary].
+The English word in 16c.-17c. sometimes was a unit of tale meaning "60-piece lot," from trade with the Dutch.

-"thick mass of hair," 1819, from earlier shock (adj.) "having thick hair" (1680s), and a noun sense of "lap dog having long, shaggy hair" (1630s), from shough (1590s), the name for this type of dog, which was said to have been brought originally from Iceland; the word is perhaps from the source of shock (n.2), or from an Old Norse variant of shag (n.).
+"thick mass of hair," 1819, from earlier shock (adj.) "having thick hair" (1680s), and a 17c. noun meaning "lap-dog having long, shaggy hair" (1630s, also shock-dog), from shough (1590s), the name for this type of dog, which was said to have been brought originally from Iceland; the word is perhaps from the source of shock (n.2), or from an Old Norse variant of shag (n.).
 Shock-headed Peter was used in 19c. translations for German Struwwelpeter.

-"to come into violent contact, strike against suddenly and violently," 1570s, now archaic or obsolete, from shock (n.1).
-Meaning "to give (something) an electric shock" is from 1746; sense of "to offend, displease" is first recorded 1690s.
+"to come into violent contact; strike against suddenly and violently," 1560s, literal senses now archaic or obsolete, from shock (n.1).
+The meaning "offend, displease, strike with indignation, horror, or disgust" is by 1650s.
+The meaning "to give (something) an electric shock" is from 1746.

 "arrange (sheaves of grain) in a shock," mid-14c., shokken, from shock (n.2).
 Related: Shocked; shocking.